zalando-stups/clair-sqs/README.md

 * Each time, a layer was analysed or vulnerabilities might have changed, you will get an SNS notification with a JSON message that is the same as [GET /v1/layers/:name](https://github.com/coreos/clair/blob/master/api/v1/README.md#get-layersname).
+  The message will be either of type `CLAIR.CONTENTTYPE = (string) "application/json"` for raw JSON messages or `CLAIR.CONTENTTYPE = (string) "application/base64gzip"` for gzipped, base64ed
+  messages that would otherwise be too big.

 ## Configuration